-The workplace is our “second family” and many of the emotions, feelings and expectations that we have in our family of origin, we also experience at work.
-The workplace is our second most important community of meaning and learning.
-It was a natural step for me to move into the space of workplace disputes.
-However, what was more interesting to me than settling these disputes, was the actual prevention of conflict in the workplace.
+The workplace is our “second family.”
+Many of the emotions, assumptions and expectations that we have in our family of origin, we also experience at work.
+The workplace is our second most important community of meaning, learning and feedback.
+Just like in our personal relationships, our collegial interactions often result in misunderstandings and hurt that can escalate into disputes that create a toxic environment for all.

-I have been providing Executive & Employee Coaching and training to government ministries, not for profit organisations, faith-based organisations, and private businesses across fields as diverse as law, conservation, health and disability, indigenous peoples, education, accident compensation, social development, family violence and criminal justice.
+I have been providing coaching, training and workplace supervision to government ministries, NGO’s, faith-based organisations, and private businesses across fields as diverse as law, conservation, health and disability, education, accident compensation, social development, family violence and criminal justice.

-Working with both managers and those they manage, I see how leadership styles and models impact on the people, that make up organisations.
-I observe the needs that people in the workplace have, and witness the connections and disconnections, that result from these leadership styles.
-I see and hear how change is challenging to implement, and harder to receive.
-I see what creates difficulty, fear and loathing and how toxicity spreads like wildfire.
-I also experience leadership that creates safe and happy workplaces, where employees gladly work for minimum pay, with high caseloads and few resources, and see employees leading from beneath, creating ways to enhance meaning and connection for themselves, building greater strength and resilience for an organisation.
-By identifying potential conflict situations in their early stages, this workplace support promotes safety in the workplace and reduces the likelihood of personal grievance.
+I work with both managers and staff.
+I see how leadership styles impact on their teams.
+I witness teams reluctant to engage with leaders.
+I observe how change is challenging to implement, and harder to receive.
+I also experience leadership that creates safe and happy workplaces, where employees gladly work for minimum pay, with high caseloads and few resources, and see employees leading from beneath, creating ways to enhance meaning and purpose for themselves, thus building greater strength and resilience in their organisation.

 I provide group and individual coaching and workplace supervision, in-person and on-line.
 If you are interested in seeking this workplace support, please contact me on 021 900145 or email me